hari2595/CryptoHype/README.md

 - Google News,

 ## Output:
-- Shows the positive and negative sentiment of crypto coin searched in scale of 0.00 -1.00
+- Shows the positive and negative sentiment of crypto coin searched in COMBINED scale of 100

 ## Comment:
 Since exception in output, do not worry about it.
 Tweepy updated their library and removed the since function but the program still works without a problem.